TongTY/Individual-Project/README.md

 This repository is used to record the progress of COMP4560 project.

 ## What's new this week:
+ 1. Under 'Individual-Project/Data Visualisation/...'<br />
+    1.1 '3_final_sv0.008cv0.09.json' is the final data I will use for visualisation.

 ## Files:
 ### MathPairs_Java: